-The Public Health Services Manager leads a multi agency group, the Safety Advisory Group which assesses large events and it consists of representatives other partner agencies, eg. Police, Fire and Rescue Service, Ambulance Service and the Local Health Board, together with Officers of other Departments of the Council.
+The Environmental Health and Licensing Manager leads a multi agency group, the Safety Advisory Group which assesses large events and it consists of representatives of other partner agencies, eg. Police, Fire and Rescue Service, Ambulance Service and the Local Health Board, together with Officers of other Departments of the Council.
 As a result of this pattern of working, the Team has developed good working relationships with the partner agencies, as well as with applicants and licence holders.
-The introduction of the Deregulation Act as well as other changes to the Licensing Act has resulted in a relaxation of licensing requirements of regulated events at certain locations and events including Local Authority premises.
-As a result, to ensure safety, the licensing section work alongside Leisure Division of the Authority to establish a Safety Advisory Group as necessary.
+The introduction of the Deregulation Act as well as other changes to the Licensing Act has resulted in a relaxation of licensing requirements for regulated entertainment at certain locations and events including Local Authority premises.
+As a result, to ensure safety, the licensing section work alongside event organisers including the Leisure Division of the Authority to establish a Safety Advisory Group as necessary.